What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

 So, the measure of task-specific equality is no longer the true recidivism probability $\pi$ in the real world, but the true recidivism probability $\psi$ in a fictitious, normatively desired (FiND) world:

-\begin{definition}[FiND world] The FiND world is a fictitious, normatively desired world, where the PAs have no causal effects on the target variable, neither directly nor indirectly, i.e., $\psii = \psij$ for the pair considered in Definition \ref{def:norm_unfair_treat}. \end{definition}
+\begin{definition}[FiND world] A FiND world is a fictitious, normatively desired world, where the PAs have no causal effects on the target variable, neither directly nor indirectly, i.e., $\psii = \psij$ for the pair considered in Definition \ref{def:norm_unfair_treat}. \end{definition}

 This mirrors the demand of several laws to not differentiate between individuals based on their PA (e.g., gender, ethnicity), which means that individuals are to be considered as being equal if they only differ in their PA.
-This also means that subsequent effects of their PA on other features must be eliminated, which is why we advocate for removing all direct and indirect effects of the PA on the target to reach the FiND world (i.e., remove dashed arrows in the Directed Acyclic Graph (DAG) shown in Figure \ref{fig:causal_graph}).
-Several current papers in fairML argue for removing just some path-specific effects, where the path itself is deemed unfair; however, this does not reflect the legal requirements of many current laws.
-Of course, these norms may change in the future, asking for methods that deal with path-specific effects.
+This also means that subsequent effects of their PA on other features must be eliminated, therefore removing all direct and indirect effects of the PA on the target to reach the FiND world (i.e., remove dashed arrows in the Directed Acyclic Graph (DAG) shown in Figure \ref{fig:causal_graph}).